realvictorprm/hivemind-coding-challenge/README.md

 # Hivemind Coding Challenge example solution

-This solution uses the following technologies to solve the coding challenge from (Hivemind)[]:
+This solution uses the following technologies to solve the coding challenge from [Hivemind](https://github.com/HivemindTechnologies/scala-coding-challenge):

-- Scala 3 because "Why not?(TM)"
+- Scala 2.13
 - Zio Core, Zio Streaming, Zio .. to handle the application logic in a nice FP way
 - ElasticSearch for the data management and querying (including an elastic4s to handle it in Scala)
 - Kubernetes to mimic more realism
 - docker combined with minikube for local testing on a k8s cluster

-## How to start the webserver?
+## How to run the integration tests?

 Before please make sure that you have installed: